vindar/tgx/README.md

 - Basic library usage can be found by looking at the examples located in the `/examples` sub-directory.

-- Python conversion scripts needed to import meshes and textures are  located in the `/extras - converters` sub-directory.
+- Python conversion scripts needed to import meshes and textures are  located in the `/tools` sub-directory.